HackTricks-wiki/hacktricks/windows-hardening/windows-local-privilege-escalation/privilege-escalation-abusing-tokens/README.md

 ### SeBackupPrivilege

 The system is caused to **grant all read access** control to any file (limited to read operations) by this privilege.
-It is utilized for **reading the password hashes of local Administrator** accounts from the registry, following which, tools like "**psexec**" or "**wmicexec**" can be used with the hash (Pass-the-Hash technique).
+It is utilized for **reading the password hashes of local Administrator** accounts from the registry, following which, tools like "**psexec**" or "**wmiexec**" can be used with the hash (Pass-the-Hash technique).
 However, this technique fails under two conditions: when the Local Administrator account is disabled, or when a policy is in place that removes administrative rights from Local Administrators connecting remotely.\
 You can **abuse this privilege** with:

 * [https://github.com/Hackplayers/PsCabesha-tools/blob/master/Privesc/Acl-FullControl.ps1](https://github.com/Hackplayers/PsCabesha-tools/blob/master/Privesc/Acl-FullControl.ps1)